de-nets/MoveToSignal/docs/Commands.md

 --signalPhoneNumber=
     Your Signal account phone number

+--smsXml=
+    Path to the SMS export xml file

+--smsExports=
+    Path where to create the folder SmsExportsFolder to write the SMS export files into.

+--smsMode=
+    [Prepare] Prepare the import by extracting all conversations from sms xml into separate files to review. (default) [Import] Imports the files from step [Prepare] into the Signal database.

 --telegramExports=
     Path where to create the folder TelegramExportsFolder to write the Telegram export files into.